Zeldax64/arvi/README.md

 #### all
     $make all
-Compile necessary files using to create an executable program.
+Compile necessary files to create an executable Verilator program.

 #### regression-tests
     $make regression-tests